Rajeshwari-parman/REAL-TIME-COLLABORATION-TOOL/README.md

 React: Powers the frontend.
 The component-based architecture ensures smooth state updates, live workspace rendering, and responsive UI.

-MongoDB: Stores user credentials, session info, and document data.
-Offers flexibility and scalability as the app grows.

 ## Key Features

 Real-Time Editing: Users can work collaboratively on shared content.
 Edits are synchronized live using WebSocket broadcasting.